szczyglis-dev/py-gpt/README.md

 it also allows you to upload images or provide URLs to images.
 The vision feature can analyze both local images and those found online.

 **From version 2.0.68** - Vision is integrated into any chat mode via plugin `GPT-4 Vision (inline)`.
-Just enable plugin and use Vision in standard modes.
+Just enable the plugin and use Vision in standard modes.

 **From version 2.0.14** - Vision mode also includes real-time video capture from camera.
 To enable capture check the option `Camera` on the right-bottom corner.
 It will enable real-time capturing from your camera.
 To capture image from camera and append it to chat just click on video at left side.
 You can also enable `Auto capture` - image will be captured and appended to chat message every time you send message.